The 11 most unusual things about Bryson DeChambeau

 Ever since Bryson DeChambeau made his mark on the golf landscape in 2015 with his U.S. Amateur and NCAA titles, he has been one of the most intriguing figures in golf.
-After an up and down season in 2017 highlighted by his first PGA Tour win, the 25-year-old has gone on to capture three more titles this year, including back-to-back wins in the FedEx Cup Playoffs and added a win at the Shriners Hospital for Children Open in November and the Omega Dubai Desert Classic in January—giving him five worldwide victories in an eight-month span.
+After an up-and-down season in 2017 highlighted by his first PGA Tour win, DeChambeau captured three titles in the 2017-'18 season, including back-to-back wins in the FedEx Cup Playoffs and added a win at the Shriners Hospital for Children Open in November and the Omega Dubai Desert Classic in January—giving him five worldwide victories in an eight-month span.

 1. Bryson developed his first set of single-length irons at 17.
 He and his long-time coach, Mike Schy, grinded down a bunch of shaft flexes and clubs to build his first set of irons.
 This year, Cobra, which signed DeChambeau to an endorsement deal after he turned pro following the 2016 Masters, released a consumer product, Cobra King One-Length irons, along with Bryson's input.

 And it's not just the length of each iron shaft.
 Bryson's clubs, which are 37½ inches long, the length of a standard 6-iron, are set at 72-degree lie angles that are 10 degrees more upright than standard.
 To achieve a consistent swingweight, all the heads weigh 278 grams.

 3. The Hogan cap also dates back to his teenage days.
-DeChambeau says he saw the cap in a pro shop when he was 13 years old and decided to pick one up, and it has become his signature look ever since.
+DeChambeau says he saw the cap in a pro shop when he was 13 and decided to pick one up, and it has become his signature look ever since.

 4. His autograph is the most unusual on tour.
 Though he's right-handed, Bryson can sign his autograph backward with his left hand.
 He spent hours perfecting his handwriting left-handed.
 "If I wanted to learn Arabic or Russian, I could.
 Or tie my shoes in a new way, I could.
 Why?
 Dedication," he told our Jaime Diaz in 2016.
 "I'm not really smart, but I'm dedicated.
 I can be good at anything if I love it and dedicate myself.
 And I love history.
 I love science.
 I love music.
 I love golf.
 I love learning.
 I love life.
 I love trying to be the best at anything and everything."